Matt Magee

 Matt Magee is an American contemporary artist who is best known for his minimal abstract geometric paintings, sculptures, prints, assemblages, murals and photographs.

+Biography

 He was born in Paris, France in 1961 and moved from there to Tripoli, Libya and then to London.
 He moved to Brooklyn in 1984 to attend Pratt Institute for an MFA after completing a BA in Art History at Trinity University in San Antonio, TX.
 He maintained a studio on New York City until 2012 and currently lives in Phoenix, AZ.